phanav/simclr-presentation/README.md

 Self-supervised learning aims to automate the labeling process and leverage the abundance of unlabeled data.

 One approach among these is contrastive learning.
-Constrastive learning attempts to teach a model to distinguish similar and difference categories.
+Constrastive learning attempts to teach a model to distinguish similar and different categories.
-The main idea is, if 2 images are similar, then their visual representations in the feature space should be close to each other.
+The main idea is: if 2 images are similar, then their visual representations in the feature space should be close to each other.
 Enforcing the similarity between these representations should help the model learn high-level distinctive features of each category.

 SimCLR is a simple framework for contrastive learning of visual representation.